Embedded accounting API

 - Full audit trail — who, what, when, signed.

-No vendor lock-in — by design.
+No vendor lock-in — by design

 Standard GL export

-Replayable webhook stream
+Signed webhook stream

 Immutable audit log